ropy1971/azure-powershell/Automation/README.md

 This folder is containing PowerShell scripts concerning Automation service on Azure.
-To get Runbooks, please visit this other repository:
+To get more Runbooks, please visit this other repository: